Shou/crawler/DESIGN.md

 ### Robot.txt

-The combinator parsing library `attoparsec` was used to write a parser following the format of `robots.txt` files, in order to obtain the disallowed paths.
+The combinator parsing library `attoparsec` was used to write a parser `robotParser` following the format of `robots.txt` files, in order to obtain the disallowed paths.

 ### URLs

-The combinator parsing library `attoparsec` was used to write a parser mostly following the URL spec.
+The combinator parsing library `attoparsec` was used to write a parser `uriParser` mostly following the URL spec.
 Each part of the URL is stored in a data-structure for easy access to e.g. just the domain, or path.